 Uniformly decreasing at 1% per year over five years and then uniformly increasing at 1% per year to the original level at the end of 10 years and then level.
 An immediate decrease of 3% and then level.

 Procedures 4.f. asks the analyst if an insurer that is within the scope of AG-53 has filed the required reporting within the AOMR.
 Further guidance on that reporting is provided below in procedure #5.

+Procedures 4.g. asks the analyst if an insurer that is within the scope of AG-55 has filed the required reporting within the AOMR.
+Further guidance on that reporting is provided below in procedure #5.

 Procedure #5.
 Document any concerns based on the review of the actuarial memorandum.
 Additional procedures the analyst may consider performing are provided if additional concerns exist based on the review of the RAAIS, the actuarial memorandum and the asset adequacy testing performed.
 The procedures should be used to help identify how the insurer will fund a negative cash flow.
 Procedures 5.a. through 5.d. are applicable to insurers utilizing the New York 7 actuarial interest rate scenario tests.
 Procedure 5.e. is applicable to other cash flow scenario testing.
 Explanations of negative cash flow provided by the appointed actuary should explain how the insurer will: 1) sell marketable assets and which type; or 2) borrow, with an explanation of any existing agreements to include security, duration and notice period required.
 If the appointed actuary wrote in his/her report that the insurer expects to sell assets, the modeling should be consistent for the sale of assets.
 Likewise, if the appointed actuary wrote that the insurer expects to borrow, then the modeling should be consistent with borrowing.
 If the insurer expects to borrow, the analyst should consider asking the insurer if a formal Lending Agreement is in place.